jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_03_identifying_and_assessing_ai_risks.md

 Solutions that take advantage of AI can offer benefits for various domains and applications, but they also pose significant risks and challenges.
 To ensure the accountability of machine learning models built for these systems, data scientists and machine learning professionals need to assess and debug their models and data before deploying into a production environment.

-The [Responsible AI dashboard](https://learn.microsoft.com/en-us/azure/machine-learning/concept-responsible-ai-dashboard?view=azureml-api-2) is a tool that brings together several mature tools including data analysis, model fairness, error analysis, and counterfactual what-if.
+The [Responsible AI Dashboard](https://learn.microsoft.com/en-us/azure/machine-learning/concept-responsible-ai-dashboard?view=azureml-api-2) is a tool that brings together several mature tools including data analysis, model fairness, error analysis, and counterfactual what-if.
 Available within Azure Machine Learning, the dashboard takes advantage of these tools to provide a comprehensive view of the challenges and risks that your machine learning model may have.
 Using this tool can help you to not only identify, but also improve the overall effectiveness of your model through data-driven insights.

-Great use cases for the Responsible AI dashboard include:
+Great use cases for the Responsible AI Dashboard include:

 - **Identifying the risks of unfair predictions**: It is important to understand the potential harms that may arise from using a model that makes more errors for certain individuals.
 The dashboard can help to identify how your model may expose societal bias and how you can mitigate against it.